 - Sift in the flour and soaked fruit, and mix to get a thicker batter.

-- Grease and flour a round cake tin (23 cm/9 inches) - ideally a tin with removable walls.
+- Grease and flour a round cake tin (19 cm/ 7.5 inches) - ideally a tin with removable walls.

 - Spread the mixture evenly.

-- Bake in the preheated oven at 120 degrees Celsius (248 Fahrenheit) for one hour, then increase the temperature to 150 degrees Celsius (300 Fahrenheit) for a further 30 minutes until light brown and a toothpick inserted in the middle comes out clean.
+- Bake in the preheated oven at 160 degrees Celsius (320 Fahrenheit) for one hour or until a toothpick inserted in the middle comes out clean.

 - Leave to cool completely.